PvPClt/project/album_en.md

 #OrthodoxMilitaryPutinism
                                 👻

-## 32. PUTINACEA®: Universal Remedy for All Troubles — FEAR
+## 32. PUTINACEA FOR ALL TROUBLES: FEAR

 **PUTINACEA®**

 A combined broad-spectrum drug.
-Active against all opposition microorganisms.
+Active against all oppositional microorganisms.

 **Pharmacological action**: